 An investor doesn’t need to purchase a whole token or coin before trading.
-Crypto trading has been made easier and affordable for everyone regardless of your financial status.
+Crypto trading has been made easier and more affordable for everyone, regardless of your financial status.
 Let’s take a look at BTC. bitcoin has 100 million satoshis, and an investor can decide to purchase the lowest fraction of the coin, which is 0.00000001 BTC ($0.00015).

 That said, you’ll need a substantial amount to see a reasonable profit.
 You may want to start with a $50 trading portfolio at least or increase the amount based on the capital at your disposal.

-Which Cryptocurrencies Should I Trade?
+Which Cryptocurrencies Should I Trade with?

-Investors can trade any coin or token as long it is available on an exchange.
+Investors can trade any coin or token as long as it is available on an exchange.
 You must conduct adequate research and analysis on an asset before investing to boost your chances of making huge returns, as the market has proven to be volatile in the past.